mboekamp03/TripWise/UserResarch.md

 - N/A

 ## Observation 6
 Observation statement:
 - Out of the twenty respondents, the vast majority travel between 1 - 3 times per year.

-Supporting Data:
-- 30% claim to travel once per year, 90% claim to travel 2 - 3 times per year.

-Team Action (if any):
-- N/A

-## Observation 6
-Observation statement:
-- Out of the twenty respondents, the vast majority travel between 1 - 3 times per year.